-2.1 State of the art review (industry and science)
+2.1 State of the art review and outlook for industry and science

-Photonics spans the entire field from coatings, free forms in imaging and non-imaging systems, fiber optics for communication, integrated optics, (near-field) microscopy, (bio)- medical optics, laser technology, nonlinear optics, (remote) sensing, metrology, spectroscopy, nano photonics, plasmonics, metamaterials, to quantum optics and quantum communication.
+Photonics refers to a broad, diverse and synergetic scientific domain.
+It includes freespace imaging and non-imaging systems, fiber optics for communication, integrated optics, microscopy, biomedical optics, laser technology, nonlinear optics, remote sensing, metrology, spectroscopy, nano photonics, plasmonics, metamaterials, quantum optics and quantum communication.

-Dutch academic research is at the forefront of many of these topics and has a strong track record in translating innovations to the Dutch photonics industry.
-Photonics is an enabling technology for a wide range of applications, and it strengthens the competitive position of Dutch industry in many Top sectors and Roadmaps within the HTSM top sector.
+Dutch academic research is at the forefront of many of these disciplines.
+It has a strong track record in transferring innovations to the Dutch industry.
+Photonics is an enabling technology for a range of applications.
+Access to photonics expertise and experts strengthens the competitive position of Dutch industry in several Top sectors and Roadmaps within the HTSM top sector.
+For successful applications, a system engineering approach is needed.
+Apart from deep expertise in a discipline (like optical design), it is also necessary to understand and appreciate other disciplines (like integration, manufacturability or computational imaging).
+A network of institutes and industries and communication between them is therefore essential.